 All of the water imported into the LTRID GSA Plan area is from the Central Valley Project (CVP) and delivered via the Friant-Kern Canal and later diverted into the LTRID's distribution system consisting of unlined canals for delivery to landowners and recharge basins within the District.

-Imported water delivery data for 2018/19 was obtained from United States Bureau of Reclamation (USBR) Central Valley Operation Annual Reports and totaled 216,118 acre-ft.
+Imported water delivery data for 2019/20 was reported by LTRID staff and totaled approximately 71,200 acre-ft.

 4.3 EFFECTIVE PRECIPITATION